crispreview/crispreview.github.io/_posts/2025-06-18-Morrisons-Scotch-Bonnet-Chilli.markdown

 <!--excerpt-->

 These crisps are ridged.
 They're nice and thick.
-They're well coated with flavouring and there are little green flecks of herbs.
+They're well coated with flavouring and there are little green flecks of herbs on them.
 They look pretty promising.

 And man, what a crunch.
 They're a bit greasy but that's okay.
 They're some of the crispiest crisps I've eaten in a while.